GeoscienceAustralia/PyRate/docs/usage.rst

 The epochs in filenames are used to match the corresponding header or coherence files to each interferogram.
 It is recommended to provide all available headers/coherence files in their respective lists, as only the necessary files will be used.
-This allows you to process a subset of interferograms by reducing the names in ``ifgfilelist`` without needing to modify anything else.
+This allows you to process a subset of interferograms by removing entries in ``ifgfilelist`` without needing to modify anything else.

 Workflow